- Dark Music Days

 Nordic Affect will mix baroque gems with some exciting new music in a concert organized by the Nordic Institue on Åland.
 The event which starts at 19.00 will take place in the beautiful medieval Hammarlands church.

-- Bach and Buxtehude recycled
+- Bach reworked

 26th of April